January Term 2016 Extensive Travel Courses

 Course fee: $3,750

 This study travel course explores Belizian culture emphasizing inequality by examining social, historical, political, and economic issues.
 Located South of Mexico and East of Guatemala on the Caribbean Sea, this small country (about 1/3 the size of Iowa) offers a fascinating mix of culture.
 Unique physical features from the Maya Mountains with their extensive cave systems, to rainforests hiding many Maya ruins, to the Belize Barrier Reef shape the lives of distinct ethnic groups each retaining elements of its own culture.
-The course immerses students in Belizian culture and includes excursions to a wide range of culturally rich sites.
-Students will hear several guest lectures, see significant artifacts, tour with local guides, engage with various cultures and exercise a sociological imagination.
+The course immerses students in Belizian culture, includes excursions to a wide range of culturally rich sites, and studies several ethnic groups in Belize.
+Students will engage in service learning, hear guest lectures, interact with a variety of local experts and create a once in a lifetime experience.
+The climate is typically warm and humid though some nights may be cool.
+Some required activities will be strenuous.
+All travel and most meals in Belize are included in the course fee.
+Anticipated out-of-pocket expenses include four lunches, personal expenses such as souvenirs, additional food or beverages, gratuities ($50-60), and optional activities like snorkeling ($50).
+Prerequisites for this course include SOC 101 or SOC 115 before January 2016.
+3 credits.